-The Mission features several different attractions among its grounds for visitors.
+The Mission features several different points of interest among its grounds for visitors.
 The attractions are focused on the site's 250-year history and its religious significance in the Roman Catholic church.

 The Mission is centered around its parish church, which is currently active in the San Diego archdiocese.
 The church offers the holy sacraments to its community and church members, including baptism, confirmation, holy eucharist, matrimony, holy orders, anointing of the sick and penance.